 1 subsequent elements of data out appear in the programmed order following DOa-n.

 Data in elements are applied following DIa-b in the programmed order, according to burst length.
+Shown with nominal tac, tbosck, and tboso.

 Read to Precharge: CAS Latencies (Burst Length = 4 or 8)